gklyne/annalist/documents/getting-started.md

 ## Access annalist and create a collection

-Browse to [http:/localhost:8000/](), log in using the admin account.
+Browse to [http:/localhost:8000/](http:/localhost:8000/), log in using the admin account.

 Fill in a collection name and short description in the boxes displayed, and click 'New'.

 ## Create, view and edit data

-See the [demonstration screecast](http://annalist.net/media/annalist-demo-music-instrument-catalogue.mp4) for an introduction to using Annalist.

 An Annalist _collection_ consists of entity _data records_, _types_, _lists_, _views_ and _fields_.
 You can start to create data records using the defaults provided, and add fields to those records as needed.
 Lusrt and view descriptions can be added to provide different ways to examine and update the data records.

+See the [demonstration screecast](http://annalist.net/media/annalist-demo-music-instrument-catalogue.mp4) for an introduction to using Annalist.
+The sequence of operations performed by demonstration is described in [documents/demo-script.md](demo-script.md).

 See the [Guide to using Annalist](using-annalist.md) for details.